kryzp/magpie/README.md

 TODO (no particular order):
 - shader buffers + ubos should be set individually in their own function, then data just gets sent to the models
-- implement a render graph system!
-- make texture transitioning nicer
-- VK_FORMAT_R32G32B32_SFLOAT isnt supported??? wtf???
 - drawindirect support (proper)
 - stencil buffer support!
 - I think queues arent currently assigned properly(?)
 - some kind of compute queue id system, so graphics pipelines can specifically decide to wait on select compute pipelines to finish.
-- command buffer abstraction
 - properly comment the code
-- sometimes way more pipelines get created then usual, for some reason?? (the blend attachments loop is the perpetrator for some reason)
 - should be multiple bind descriptor sets for the different frequencies (per pass, per material, per frame etc)
-- file structure is a mess re-organise it, like why is renderer.cpp not in /graphics/???
 - imgui is all over the place and should be organised more
 - renderinfo and rendertarget are super similar. am i certain i cant merge them somehow
+- command pool abstraction
+- proper scene rendering system
+- implement a render graph system!
+- bindless material rendering

 BACKBURNER:
 - volumetrics